JamhadB/data_analytics_portfolio/README.md

 This is a collection of data analytics projects I completed for various academic, self-learning, and applied purposes.
 They are presented as R markdown documents, python notebooks, and pdfs.

-I have a BS Physics degree from the University of Texas at Austin and am a Marine Corps veteran currently transitioning into data-focused roles.
+I have a BS in Physics from the University of Texas at Austin and am a Marine Corps veteran currently transitioning into data-focused roles.
 My projects reflect a statistics-first approach: hypothesis testing, careful exploratory analysis, and honest reporting of model limitations, rather than just running an algorithm and reporting a number.

 *Data used in these projects is for demonstration and educational purposes only.*